RayKrause/Crypto-Trading-Algo/README.md

 ![Decorative image.](Images/bitcoin4.png)

-Bit‐coin is the longest-running and most well-known cryptocurrency.
-A major drawback of cryptocurrency trading is the volatility of the market.
-Since cryptocurrency markets trade 24/7, tracking cryptocurrency positions against quickly changing market dynamics can rapidly become an impossible task to manage.
+Bit‐coin is the original and most repitable cryptocurrency in the world.
+One big flaw in cryptocurrency trading is the volatility of the crypto marketplace.
+Cyrptocurrencies trade on a 24 hour, 7 day a week clock, tracking cryptocurrency positions against rapidly changing market dynamics is an impossible task to manage.
 This is where automated trading algorithms and trading bots can assist.

 ## Background

-The problem with predicting a buy or sell signal for a trading strategy is defined within the classification framework, where the predicted variable has a value of 1 for buy and 0 for sell.
-This signal is decided through the comparison of the short-term and long-term price trends.
+Our goal is to predict the best market move with either a buy or sell signal.
+To do this we'll build a trading strategy with a defined classification framework, where the predicted variable has a value of 1 for buy and 0 for sell.
+This signal is determined by comparing the short-term and long-term price trends.

 We use data from the CBSE bitcoin exchange in terms of the volume-weighted average price (VWAP) which is a technical analysis indicator used on intraday charts that resets at the start of every new trading session.
 It's a trading benchmark that represents the average price a security has traded at throughout the day, based on both volume and price.
 VWAP is important because it provides traders with pricing insight into both the trend and value of a security.
 This data is pulled via an Alpaca API and the data covers prices from Oct 2016 to current day.
 Different trend and momentum indicators are created from the data and are added as features to enhance the performance of the prediction model.

 ## What We're Creating
-Machine learning has one key aspect called feature engineering.
-It means that we can create new, intuitive features and feed them to a machine learning algorithm in order to achieve better results.
-We can introduce different technical indicators as features to help predict future prices of an asset.
-These technical indicators are derived from market variables such as price or volume and have additional information or signals embedded in them.
+Machine learning's key aspect is called feature engineering.
+Feature engineering is when we create new, intuitive features based on our data and feed them to a machine learning algorithm in order to improve the predictions.
+We will introduce different technical indicators as features to help predict future prices, higher or lower than the current price, of an asset.
+Technical indicators are derived from market variables which in turn provide deeper insight into our buy and sell signals.
 There are many different categories of technical indicators, including trend, volume, volatility, and momentum indicators.

 In this project, we use various classification based prediction models to predict whether the current position signal is buy or sell.
 We will create additional trend and momentum indicators from market prices to leverage as additional features in our prediction model.